PH Army holds own war games

 According to Capt.
 Alberto Caber, chief of the Tradoc’s public affairs office, highlights of the activity were military operation in urban terrain; battle drills and situational exercises; field training exercises; live fire exercises of 105 howitzers and mortars; and command post exercises.

-Two engineer platoon students of the Philippine Navy also took part in the exercise while the Philippine Air Force also performed close air support, troop insertion and casualty evacuation exercises.
+In addition, two engineer platoon students of the Philippine Navy also took part in the exercise while the Philippine Air Force also performed close air support, troops insertion and casualty evacuation exercises.